-Let's be real about what Miss Lily's is.
-It's Jamaican Cracker Barrel.
-And that's not a rip, we fcking love Cracker Barrel.
-They're the "Get Busy" era Sean Paul of restaurants, remixed by Major Lazer for 2014 with perfect branding and social media presence.
-Miss Lily's has built an accessible brand of juice, jerk chicken, and rum punch that's fun for the whole family, assuming your family is made up entirely of Instagram obsessed urban skateboarders.
-They plant enough cool looking guys with crazy dreads inside to give off the aura of rasta-approved authenticity, jack the reggae-electo beats high, and cover the walls with colorful old vinyl and Jamaican concert posters.
-The room itself brings back memories of that one drug dealer's lair from college, minus the black lights and lava lamps.
-It may all sound like a horrible cacophony of absurdity, but it works because Miss Lily's has more downtown swag than anyone, and it's a no bullsht good time.
-Plus, this food is way better than it needs to be.
+Miss Lily’s has built an accessible brand of juice, jerk chicken, and rum punch that’s fun for the whole family, assuming your family is made up entirely of Instagram-obsessed urban skateboarders.
+They jack the reggae-electro beats high and cover the walls with colorful old vinyl and Jamaican concert posters.
+Miss Lily’s still has more downtown swag than most, and it’s a no bullsh*t good time.
+Plus, this food is really good.

-Miss Lily's has ramped up the expansion game of late, popping up in the Dream Hotel, and now in the East Village, where they've taken over the space that housed local favorite 7A for decades.
-They're slinging the same jerk chicken and coconut covered corn that they do at the original Miss Lily's, and we're happy to report that the new one doesn't miss a beat.
-We wouldn't be surprised to see this expansion kick into high gear soon - LA, Miami, Montauk - this concept works everywhere, and would be even better by a beach.
+They’re serving the same jerk chicken and coconut-covered corn that they do at the original Miss Lily’s, and we’re happy to report that the new one doesn’t miss a beat.
+We wouldn’t be surprised to see this expansion kick into high gear soon - LA, Miami, Montauk - this concept works everywhere and would be even better by a beach.

 Grilled corn on the cob, drenched in butter, aioli, and shredded coconut.
 You’re going to need some extra napkins.